South Lake Tahoe in January

 Night sky shot from Emerald Bay.
 Photo: Rachid Dahnoun

-Make sure to take the opportunity to go outside on a clear night and watch the stars, especially if you’re visiting.
+Make sure to take the opportunity to go outside on a clear night and watch the stars.
 Part of being in such a wild place is an amazing night sky.
-You won’t have to drive far or go camping to enjoy a great view of space and the great feeling that comes with it.
+You won’t have to drive far or go camping to enjoy a great view of outer space and the sense of awe that comes with it.

 Keep an eye out for wildlife!